-Cannabidiol, also known as CBD, is extensively studied for its potential health benefits and medical uses.
-While some of its aspects are yet to be proven scientifically, CBD already shows potential for its skincare, pain relief, and stress relief benefits.
-And if you have difficulties sleeping, many people recommend adding CBD to your routine.
+People study Cannabidiol, or CBD, extensively for its potential health benefits and medical uses.
+Already, we know it may possess skincare, pain relief, and stress relief benefits.
+And if you have difficulties sleeping, many people rest better with CBD.

 While we can’t conclusively prove all of CBD’s benefits, we do know that it’s a safe, non-psychoactive way to approach several conditions.
-And while that’s generally true, CBD does have its fair share of potentially concerning effects that arise from its interaction with various systems in your body.
-Particularly, medical experts have concerns about its blood-thinning capabilities.
+Still, CBD does have potentially concerning effects because of how it interacts with various systems in your body.
+Particularly, medical experts worry about its blood-thinning capabilities.
 While multiple studies suggest CBD may contribute to blood thinning, the big question remains: Is CBD a blood thinner?

 What Are Blood Thinners?

-Blood thinners are medications, taken orally or intravenously, to prevent blood clots from forming.
-Clots can block the flow of blood to your heart, brain, and lungs.
-While blood clotting is a vital process in your body, too much clotting can trigger potentially dangerous complications.
+Blood thinners are medications that prevent forming blood clots.
+(You can take them orally or intravenously.)
+Clots can block blood flow to your heart, brain, and lungs.
+And, while blood clotting is a vital process in your body, it can also trigger dangerous complications.

 Different blood thinners work differently; some thin the blood by preventing blood cells from sticking together in your blood vessels.
 However, most blood thinners are antiplatelets and anticoagulants, meaning that they work by increasing the time it takes for blood clots to form.
 Some common anticoagulant blood thinners are Warfarin, Heparin, and Enoxaparin.